 Glyndwrs Way is located in the breath-taking unspoilt countryside of central Wales.
 The perfect walking holiday choice for some peace and quiet.
-The Walking
+Great

 The Glyndwrs Way trail was opened in 2002.
 It was named after the 15th Century welsh warrior, Owain Glyndwr.
 He was the last native Welshman to be called the ‘Prince of Wales’, a title bestowed upon him by his loyal followers.
 He instigated a long and fierce revolt against the English, after King Henry IV failed to mediate fairly between Owain Glyndwr and a neighbour, Lord Reginal Grey.

 The Glyndwrs Way is a special walk.
 Few walking holidays are so remote and unspoilt.
 Tiny villages and hamlets dotted along the route, and as luck would have it, small train stations at the beginning, middle and end of the Glyndwrs Way.
 This lends itself well to splitting the route into two more manageable sections, if you don’t have time for the whole thing.